|Nutritional Guidelines (per serving)|

 - Spicy Parmesan Crisps

 - 1/3 pound Parmesan cheese (finely grated, about 1 cup)

-Parmesan crisps are best when eaten soon after they're made.
-If kept as leftovers, the crisps tend to get less crispy and more chewy.
+- Parmesan crisps are best when eaten soon after they're made.
+If kept as leftovers, the crisps tend to get less crispy and chewier.

 - If you have extra Parmesan cheese after making this recipe, check out more recipes using Parmesan cheese.